 The Samsung HW-Q900C is a 7.1.2 setup released in 2023 as the next generation of the Samsung HW-Q900A.
 It's a feature-packed bar that supports many different audio formats commonly found on your favorite streaming platforms and Blu-rays, like Dolby Atmos, and it offers improved sound quality compared to the previous generation model.
 As with most Samsung bars, there are lots of sound customization tools on hand, too, from the SpaceFit Sound Pro room correction tool to Q-Symphony integration with compatible Samsung TVs.
 Built-in Alexa gives you hands-free control, too.
 Since it comes without dedicated satellites, this soundbar is an especially great option for those without space for them behind their couch.

-The Samsung HW-Q900C is great for mixed usage.
+The Samsung HW-Q900C is excellent for mixed usage.
 This 7.1.2 soundbar is a great pick for those who don't have space behind their couch for dedicated satellites in their living room.
 With a clear and detailed sound out-of-the-box, you can enjoy everything from music to movies to TV shows.
-The sub also brings all the rumble in the low-bass for genres like EDM and hip-hop.
+The sub also brings all the rumble in the low bass for genres like EDM and hip-hop.
 Without satellites, you don't get the same life-like feel as with more premium bars when listening to Dolby Atmos and other height content.

-The Samsung HW-Q900C is great for music.
+The Samsung HW-Q900C is excellent for music.
 This soundbar offers a balanced sound right out of the box, suitable for listening to many genres.
 Voices and other lead instruments are clear and detailed in the mix.
 The sub brings rumbly bass but struggles with the deepest frequencies, which can be noticeable in very bass-heavy music.
 Still, you have lots of sound customization tools on hand.
 The room correction tool optimizes the bar's sound based on your room's unique acoustics, while a 7-band graphic EQ and bass and treble adjustments are on hand for manual customization.

 The Samsung HW-Q900C is great for movies.
 This soundbar supports many audio formats commonly found on streaming platforms and Blu-rays, including Dolby Digital and Dolby Atmos.
 Though it lacks discrete satellite speakers, it still provides an immersive listening experience to bring all the action on screen right into the comfort of your living room.
 Dialogue is clear and easy to follow, while the sub brings the thump and rumble in action-packed scenes.
 You won't get the same sense of sound effects stretching into the space behind your couch without satellites, though.